Backpacking Africa: Overland Travel from South Africa to Tanzania

 Rent a car to do a one-day self-drive tour of the Western Cape Peninsula, stopping at St. James beach (Muizenberg), Boulder beach and the Cape of Good Hope.
 I used budget rent-a-car for just $25/day and have free rental insurance through my AMEX credit card.
 It is also possible to do the peninsula via the hop-on/hop-off bus if you don’t want to drive.

-Be sure to hike the Drakensburg mountain range and wake up with wildlife in the Blyde River!
+Meet cheetahs up close at the Van Dyk Cheetah Conservation Center, hike the Drakensburg mountain range and wake up with wildlife in the Blyde River!
 It is also possible to get around South Africa by bus (I recommend Intercape as a reliable, safe and comfortable bus line).

 Note: It is important to be aware that South Africa has a complex political history and the impacts of apartheid still exist today.
 Most residents will tell you there are safety concerns, so educate yourself about where you are going (or when in doubt, I highly recommend asking locals about the situation and precautions you should take).
 Petty crime is extremely common so be vigilant, especially if you are alone.